 "Environmentally sensitive areas are known and mapped and must be part of an aggressive and strategic land protection program before development further destabilizes the natural balance of the Town's water resources.
 Other unique habitats must also be included in this approach.
-In addition, the findings of the d.
-Analysis of Select Land Use Data: Residential

-Priority Land Acquisition Assessment Project, June 1999, prepared by the Cape Cod Commission, indicate a need to secure certain strategic lands in Harwich for future water supply."
+In addition, the findings of the Priority Land Acquisition Assessment Project, June 1999, prepared by the Cape Cod Commission, indicate a need to secure certain strategic lands in Harwich for future water supply."